-Cost of membership fees in organizations such as NACC and registration fees paid to attend trade shows and conferences.
+Cost of membership fees in organizations such as the Association of Manitoba Municipalities, public safety answering point fee and registration fees paid to attend trade shows and conferences.
 Registration fees do not include those related to training.

 5180 - Grants and Donations